 The Company has a non-contributory defined benefit retirement plan covering substantially all its employees which is qualified under the Internal Revenue Code (the Plan).
-The method of determining the accrued benefit of an employee is the amount equal to 0.8% of an employee's average monthly salary times the number of years employed by the Company, to a maximum of 35 years.
-The maximum benefit is \$850 per month assuming normal retirement at age 65.
+In general, employees can receive an amount per month equal to 0.8% multiplied by their years of service (up to a maximum of 35 years of service) multiplied by their average monthly earnings (based on earnings during the five years preceding retirement), up to a specified maximum of \$850 per month for life assuming normal retirement at age 65.
+Upon the employee's death, 50% of the monthly benefit is payable to the employee's spouse for life.
 The Company's policy is to contribute the amounts allowable under Internal Revenue Service regulations.